GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

 #### Test Motor Commands
 Open a new terminal, and run some test commands:
+(it is recommended to initially test with JetBot up on blocks, wheels not touching the ground)

 ```bash
 $ rostopic pub /jetbot_motors/cmd_str std_msgs/String --once "forward"